-Regarded as the highest degree in varied academic disciplines, a Doctorate of Philosophy (PhD) aims to provide students with a chance to delve deeper in a specific area of study.
+Regarded as the highest degree in varied academic disciplines, a Doctorate of Philosophy (PhD) aims to provide students with a chance to delve deeper into a specific area of study.
 For a field like Law, a doctoral degree is suitable for those wanted to pursue their career as legal scholars and teachers.
-A PhD in Law incorporates intense coursework following with detailed research in the chosen specialization.
+A PhD in Law incorporates intense coursework followed by detailed research in the chosen specialization.
 The program is devised for students who want to gain in-depth knowledge and advanced studies in the domain.
 If you also want to secure a doctorate degree in Law, you should definitely aim for attaining overseas education for the same.
 Through this blog, we will elucidate various aspects of PhD in Law, the eligibility criteria you need to fulfil, course structure and specialisations as well as top universities.

 This Blog Includes:

 - Specialisations Offered

 - Top Universities Abroad Offering PhD in Law

 - Top Colleges In India

 - PhD in Law: Distance Education

 Commonly offered as a 3-year degree, a PhD in Law implements a multidisciplinary approach and aims to impart students with the required theoretical background and research skills in the former part of the program while they are required to prepare their dissertation during the latter part.
 Often pursued as a full-time course, this degree prepares individuals for several leadership roles in Judiciary, Business, Academics as well as Government.

 There are a plethora of concentrations available under PhD in Law from which applicants can choose from.
 These courses connect the vast discipline of law with its relevant sub-fields, hence students can opt for a unique course and specialize in the same.
 Selecting a particular specialization also helps to delve deeper into it by pursuing research.
 Take a look at the following list of PhD in Law specialisations: